Does the 3×3 Rule Work? What Science and Experts Say

 Flexibility Makes It Work

-The point of all this is that there’s no one right way to change your behavior.
+The point of all these benefits is that there’s no one right way to change your behavior.
 In the end, you have to do what works for you.
 For one person, that might mean yoga, journaling, and drinking more water.
 For another, it might be stretching, eating a home-cooked meal, and calling a friend.

 It’s Not a Full Plan on Its Own